ros2/design/articles/discovery_and_negotiation.md

 ---
 layout: default
 title: Topological Discovery and Communication Negotiation
+abstract:
+  This is an abstract for the deiscovery and negotiation paper.
 ---

 * This will become a table of contents (this text will be scraped).